What is the average number of comparisons needed in a

 Post New Answer View All Answers

-What is difference between hashmap and treemap?
+What is difference between data type and data structure?